elec327/elec327.github.io/midterm_project/index.md

   - Sequences should be random each game (make sure your random routine produces a different value on startup!)
   - When a button is pressed, the appropriate LED should flash (and tone should sound).
   - The light and sound associated with the button should be displayed/played as long as the button is held down, and then should stop.
 (So _not_ like in the example video below where they play for a constant length of time regardless of how long the button is pressed for.)
-  - The timeout period should not be a constant.
-Rather, each time a player pushes a button, a new timeout should start.
-Thus, a timeout of 1-2 s is appropriate.
+  - The timeout error should calculated relative from when a player **depresses** the previous button.
+    A timeout of 1-2 s is appropriate.
-  - Errors should result in immediate game over (i.e., button presses should be processed immediately).
+  - An erroneous button press should result in a game over either when the button is depressed or when it is released.
-  - You should make the maximum sequence size adjustable.
-For your video, sequences of length 5 are appropriate.
+  - You should make the maximum sequence size adjustable by changing at most one line of code.

 Here's a nice video from Joshua Harper (Spring 2022) showing a Simon board in action.